 Livingston Montana Fishing Report

-This Montana fishing report is valid from mid-March through early April.
+This Livingston Montana fishing report is valid from April 13 until the Mother’s Day Caddis hatch begins or the spring runoff begins on the Yellowstone River in earnest, whichever comes first..
 Many of our individual fishing reports pages were updated today.

 The Paradise Valley spring creeks probably produce more fish now through April than they do at any other point in the season.
 Why?
 Spawning rainbows up from the Yellowstone.
 While it’s totally unethical to directly target spawners over shallow gravel, there will be plenty of fish in the deeper water downstream feeding on eggs and insects disturbed by spawning activity.
 Stick to the dark-bottomed water that’s at least waist-deep and you won’t hurt those making the next generation.
-Keep an eye out for BWO and midge hatches after lunch.
+Keep an eye out for BWO hatches after lunch.
 Eggs, San Juan Worms, pink scuds, WD-40 and similar midge/BWO crossover bugs, and modest-sized streamers are the best subsurface flies.
+Rod fees jump to spring levels tomorrow, which will actually reduce the crowds slightly for a week or two.
+Everybody comes in early April to take advantage of the waning days of the winter rates.

 Note: Montana Outdoor‘s website is the only commercial external site authorized to use this content.
 Please let us know if you see it anywhere else.